 The Super Bowl win brought incredible joy to the family and great pride in the team from all of us.
 Now that our daughters are shareholders in the team, and we are happy season ticket holders, we are all fully committed to the Green and the Gold, AND we are Cheeseheads With Attitude.
 No need for a broken dome or a stadium controversy, or a billion dollar indoor stadium with piped in sound.
 Outside is the way to watch football in December.
 Go Pack, Go.

-On to More Serious Aspects of My Life :)
+On to More or Less Serious Aspects of My Life :)

 I graduated from Wheaton College in Illinois in 1977 and entered

 the graduate school here at the University of Minnesota during the fall of 1978.

 My year between college and grad school was spent at Columbia Hospital in Milwaukee